Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Research suggests that dilated eye exams can significantly improve the detection of eye conditions compared to non-dilated exams.
 Studies have shown that dilated eye exams can increase the detection rate of diabetic retinopathy by up to 95% in patients with diabetes, highlighting the importance of dilating eye drops in eye care.

-See also Optrex Eye Drops - Benefits, Side Effects, and Customer Reviews
+See also Understanding Besivance Eye Drops - Uses, Benefits, and How to Use Them Safely

 Statistics on the Efficacy of Dilated Eye Exams